 TNF-alpha and histamine

-Figure 4.
-Phase-constrast images showing adhesion of GP Ibalpha-coated microbeads (A,B) and platelets (C,D) to resting and histamine-stimulated HUVEC
+Figure 5.
+Adhesion of GP Ibalpha-coated microbeads (A,B) and human platelets (C,D) to resting and histamine-stimulated endothelium

 Platelet adhesion

-Project 1.
-Quantitative Biomechanical Models of Circulating Cell Interactions with Applications in Inflammation, Atherosclerosis, Thrombosis, Sickle Cell Disease, and Cancer Metastasis
+Project 1: Quantitative Biomechanical Models of Circulating Cell Interactions

 Inflammation.
 Blood-borne leukocytes (white blood cells) are the first line of defense against invading pathogens.
-They are recruited from peripheral blood into infected tissues during inflammation through a complex series of events involving leukocyte capture by activated endothelial cells, leukocyte rolling on and firm adhesion to endothelium, and leukocyte transendothelial migration (diapedesis).
+They are recruited from peripheral blood into infected tissues during inflammation through a complex series of events involving leukocyte capture by activated (dysfunctional) endothelial cells, leukocyte rolling on and firm adhesion to endothelium, and leukocyte transendothelial migration (diapedesis).
 These events, collectively known as leukocyte extravasation or leukocyte adhesion cascade, are mediated by the interplay of inflammatory mediators and cell adhesion molecules of the selectin and integrin families.
-In our laboratory, we study the leukocyte adhesion cascade by using in vitro systems (a parallel-plate flow chamber and Bioflux 200 microfluidic shear flow system that permits up to 24 cell adhesion assays in parallel, Fig. 1) and our custom three-dimensional computational algoritm of deformable cell adhesion, known as VECAM (ViscoElastic Cell Adhesion Model).
-VECAM can predict both passive and active deformation of adherent cells (Fig. 2) as well as cell adhesion to a compliant substrate.
-Understanding the leukocyte adhesion cascade is critical to the development of therapies for inflammatory disorders.
+Currently, it is not well understood how endothelial dysfunction and associated leukocyte adhesion develop in the body and how these pathophysiological processes can be prevented or blocked without causing dangerous side effects.
+In our laboratory, we study the adhesion of leukocytes and other cirulating cells to dysfunctional vascular or lymphatic endothelium by using in vitro systems (a parallel-plate flow chamber and Bioflux 200 microfluidic shear flow system that permits up to 24 cell adhesion assays in parallel, Fig. 1) and our custom three-dimensional computational algoritm of deformable cell adhesion, known as VECAM (ViscoElastic Cell Adhesion Model).
+VECAM can simulate both passive and active deformation of adherent cells (Fig. 2) as well as cell adhesion to a compliant substrate.
+Our computational algorithm can simulate the dynamics of multiple circulating cells with different deformability and size (Fig. 3).

 Atherosclerosis, a leading cause of myocardial infarction and stroke, is now recognized as a chronic inflammation in the walls of arteries.
-This condition develops as a result of oxidative damage to vascular endothelium, leading to increased adhesion of monocytes to endothelial cells and accumulation of monocytes/macrophages in the intimal layer of the arterial wall.
-To identify proatherogenic factors (chemicals, flow disturbances) and thus to develop the therapy targeted to atherosclerosis, we study adhesive interactions of human monocytes with human vascular endothelial cells activated by a combination of factors such as oxidized low-density lipoprotein (OxLDL), TNF-alpha, histamine, LPS, and serotonin.
+This condition develops as a result of oxidative damage to vascular endothelium, leading to increased adhesion of monocytes (one type of circulating leukocytes) to endothelial cells and accumulation of monocytes/macrophages in the intimal layer of the arterial wall.
+To identify pro-atherogenic factors (chemicals, flow disturbances) and thus to develop the therapy targeted to atherosclerosis, we study adhesive interactions of human monocytes with human vascular endothelial cells activated by a combination of factors such as oxidized low-density lipoprotein (OxLDL), TNF-alpha, histamine, LPS, and serotonin.
 We are interested to understand the interplay between mediators released from tissue resident macrophages and mast cells in the development of cardiovascular disease.
-Our preliminary study indicate a synergy between TNF-alpha (released from macrophages) and histamine (released from mast cells) in monocyte-endothelium adhesion (Fig. 3).
-In this effort, we collaborate with Prof. D. Neil Granger (LSU Health Sciences Center at Shreveport).
+Our preliminary study indicate a synergy between mediators from mast cells and macrophages in endothelial dysfunction and monocyte adhesion.

 Thrombosis.
 The adhesion and accumulation of platelets (thrombocytes) on collagen at a site of vascular injury result in a blood clot that seals the injured vessel.
 However, interactions of platelets with intact but dysfunctional endothelium cause the formation of a thrombus that occludes the blood flow.
 Arterial thrombosis developed at atherosclerotic plaques in large vessels supplying oxygen to the heart and brain is especially dangerous.
 This is because it may lead to the rupture of the plaque from underlying tissue and blockage of arteries downstream, thus causing myocardial infarction or stroke.
-Our interests are in understanding how inflammatory mediators (e.g., histamine and TNF-alpha) influence platelet adhesion to vascular endothelium (Fig. 4) and subsequent growth of a thrombus.
+Our interests are in understanding how inflammatory mediators (e.g., histamine and TNF-alpha) influence platelet adhesion to vascular endothelium (Fig. 5) and subsequent growth of a thrombus.
+We also investigate the process of aggregation of platelets on tumor cells, leading to tumor thrombi that protect circulating tumor cells from recognition by the immune system.

 HIFU